Volkansari3/medical-rag-system/README.md

 ## AI Usage

 Claude (Anthropic) was used to assist with:
-- Structuring the `rag_generation.py` module and Gemini/Groq API integration patterns
+- Structuring the `rag_generation.py` module and Groq API integration patterns
 - Drafting this README

 All core logic (BM25 setup, RRF formula implementation, E5 encoding, PubMed XML parsing) was written and understood independently.
 AI-generated code was reviewed and adapted before use.